Design & Technology

 DESIGN & TECHNOLOGY IMPLEMENTATION & MONITORING: SO MY CURRENT WORK IS.....

-* monitoring the current work and outcomes to our new curriculum by talking with the children and observing their work;
+* monitoring the current work and outcomes of our new curriculum by talking with the children and observing their work;

 * checking that both teaching and learning builds progressively as planned and that this is evident in what the children tell me and what I see.

-I feel this is a fresh start with our new Mayfield curriculum now fully in place.
-I have been working on the coverage, progression and milestones with our Curriculum Development Leader for some time and this is fully operational and in place.
-Most of focus right now is upon monitoring what the implementation looks like and what the impact is upon teaching and learning within my subject.
-What we have always said is that the curriculum must be open to tweaks, reflection and revision and I am looking at little avenues where we can develop outcomes or look for further possibilities as we move forward and this may well include working with staff on aspects of their subject knowledge in order to do this.
+I am the new Design & Technology Leader for Autumn 2022.
+In addition to undertaking training for this new role, I am currently analysing our new planning mats against the progression and milestone statements to make sure coverage is correct.
+The rest of my focus right now is upon monitoring what the implementation looks like and what the impact is upon teaching and learning within my subject.
+I know that we have a curriculum that is open to tweaks, reflection, developments and revision and, as my own understanding develops, I will be looking at little avenues where we can develop outcomes or look for further possibilities as we move forward and this may well include working with staff on aspects of their subject knowledge in order to do this as time unfolds.